EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

 copies and expiry.

 - `account` specify which account you wish to see the replication rules.
-- `file` If you know the name of a specif file, this allows you to see all the rules are associated with the file.
+- `file` If you know the name of a specific file, this allows you to see all the rules are associated with the file.
 - `did` If a dataset or container are listed, all rules associated with the specific DID will be displayed.